Dotneteer/kliveide/docs/_posts/documents/2021-01-01-language-structure.md

 ```

 In symbolic names (labels, identifiers, etc.), you can mix lowercase and uppercase letters.
 Nonetheless, the compiler applies
-case-insensitive comparison when mathcing symbolic names.
+case-insensitive comparison when matching symbolic names.
 So, these statement pairs are totally equivalent with
 each other:
 ```
 jp MainEx